Wednesday, June 19, 2024

 The process started more than 50 years ago (1970) in the U.S., was foisted onto Europe, and now spans a good portion of the world.
 (Based on Wikipedia here, here, and here, I'm guessing that excluded countries are comprised of New Zealand, Iceland, UAE, Nepal, Philippines, Myanmar, Vietnam, Cambodia.)
 When and why does ownership matter?

 Ownership matters in the case of insolvency, i.e. when the brokerage firm where you happen to hold your assets (or financial securities) goes bankrupt.
 Here's what it means.
 Because the law states that you're not the legal owner of your assets but just their beneficial owner, the secured creditor of that brokerage is entitled to claim your assets in the event of that entity's bankruptcy (but only if such secured creditor also has control of those assets).
 I repeat, this happens by law and doesn't require judicial review.
 More on this in my actual Twitter thread.
-The relevant section of the law is parts (b) and (c) of Article 8 of the UCC (Uniform Commercial Code).
+The relevant section of the law is Subsections (b) and (c) of Section 511 of Article 8 of the UCC (Uniform Commercial Code).

 Update (Feb.
 1, 2024).
 A legally more precise restatement of the previous paragraph: Ownership matters in the event of bankruptcy of the brokerage firm or any intermediary in the chain of intermediaries starting with the brokerage going all the way up to the securities' ultimate legal owner.